-|I am a VENI fellow the Observatory of the Leiden University.
+|I am a VENI fellow at the Observatory of the Leiden University.
 My research is mainly based on developing and exploiting new technologies in radio-astronomy to study active galactic nuclei (AGN), galaxy clusters, galaxies and ultimately everything which emits radio waves.

 I did my PhD at the Max Planck Institute für Astrophysics in München on a thesis titled: “The impact fo radio-emitting supermassive black holes on their environment: the LOFAR view of the Virgo cluster”.
-During my master thesis I also worked for the ESA satellite Planck.
+During my master I also worked for the ESA satellite Planck.
 Planck was launched on 14 May 2009 and it is designed to study the Cosmic Microwave Background (CMB) – the relic radiation from the Big Bang.